kanaka/mal/chuck/chuck.md

     "" for `string` is)
   - If you abuse the type system too much, chances are you get a segfault or assert instead of an exception...
+  - Debug print shows the object and its type if you pass one argument, if you pass more than one, it prints the concatenation of their representations instead, so it's a bit hard to make out what is a debug print and what isn't